 At night, blossoms become magical—especially when there’s a full moon.
 Pinkish light from lanterns set around the blossoms can also add an unexpected hue, and trees seem to layer much more upon each other, adding incredible depth to scenes.
 Be prepared to use this ambient light instead of using a flash, as generally, the latter will over-saturate your sakura photo.

 A tripod can be beneficial here, especially if you decide to use a slower shutter speed.
 If you forgot yours, you could pick one up at a shop like Bic Camera or Yodobashi Camera in Shinjuku, Shibuya, or Akihabara.
 Note that not all places will allow tripods for safety reasons—look out for signs indicating whether they’re discouraged from use.

 How to Shoot Around Overcast Skies

-Early spring in Japan is usually accompanied by wind and clouds, making snapping pictures of the light-colored cherry blossoms against a light-colored sky quite challenging.
+Early spring in Japan is can often have Overcast skies.
+This can make getting a great photo in cloudy conditions really challenging especially with light-colored cherry blossoms.
 Look for chances to contrast sakura petals against something darker in the background.
 Consider using a higher ISO level (or a burst mode) to help reduce motion blur on windier days.

 Have a focal point